Kantele of the Runosong Culture and the Dialogue of Creativity

 [This page is updated along the project]

 Kantele of the Runosong Culture and the Dialogue of Creativity is Arja Kastinen’s research project as a Visiting Researcher at the Sibelius Academy Folk Music Department, The University of the Arts Helsinki, from September 15, 2021 to July 31, 2026.
-The research will be funded by the Finnish Cultural Foundation for three years from 2023.
+The research is funded by the Finnish Cultural Foundation for three years from 2023.

 The Main Content of the Project